An Information-theoretic Collective Variable for Configurational Entropy: Results and Discussion

 We note that despite CID's strong individual performance (67\%), the quasi-2D nature of graphene sheets poses an inherent challenge for CID's 3D voxelization approach: sheet-like carbon structures present primarily as sparse 2D surfaces in 3D space, regardless of their stacking arrangement, suggesting that even higher discriminative power could be achieved with dimensionality-adapted representations.
 Potential strategies to address this are discussed in the Conclusions.

 The carbon network analysis demonstrates CID's appropriateness for studying complex covalently bonded systems that exhibit structural evolution across multiple length scales.
 CID's strong individual classification accuracy, surpassing both $S_2$ and $Q_6$ alone, indicates that its compression-based representation captures density-dependent morphological changes more effectively than pair correlations or local symmetry measures in isolation.
 Its combination with conventional metrics achieves considerably improved accuracy, confirming that it also encodes complementary structural information not reducible to these traditional descriptors.
 The monotonic progression of CID across density regimes provides a simpler structural coordinate than the non-monotonic $Q_6$, which may potentially be advantageous for optimization algorithms.
-For materials where target properties correlate with entropy (mechanical stability of low-density carbons, thermal conductivity of graphitic networks), CID enables direct entropy-constrained design strategies.
-More broadly, this example illustrates the importance of representation; for systems where key structural features are not naturally volumetric, hybrid approaches combining CID with topology-aware descriptors may better capture configurational entropy.
+For materials where target properties correlate with entropy (mechanical stability of low-density carbons, thermal conductivity of graphitic networks), CID provides a structural coordinate for entropy-aware design strategies.
+More broadly, this example illustrates the importance of representation; for systems where key structural features are not naturally volumetric, hybrid approaches combining CID with topology-aware descriptors may better capture configurational order.